encode/django-rest-framework/docs/api-guide/authentication.md

 Authentication is the mechanism of associating an incoming request with a set of identifying credentials, such as the user the request came from, or the token that it was signed with.
 The [permission] and [throttling] policies can then use those credentials to determine if the request should be permitted.

-REST framework provides a number of authentication schemes out of the box, and also allows you to implement custom schemes.
+REST framework provides several authentication schemes out of the box, and also allows you to implement custom schemes.

 Authentication is always run at the very start of the view, before the permission and throttling checks occur, and before any other code is allowed to proceed.